yandex-cloud/docs/en/storage/s3/api-ref/index.md

 # All services and methods

-[!KEYREF objstorage-name] The HTTP API provides the following services:
+{{ objstorage-name }} The HTTP API provides the following services:

 | Service | Description |
 | ------- | --------- |